Itmam al-Hujjah: Punishment of adversaries

-The Qu'ran asserts that after Itmām al-hujjah has been attained, those rejecting the religious truth have no excuse and are punished by Allah.
+The Qur'an asserts that after Itmām al-hujjah has been attained, those rejecting the religious truth have no excuse and are punished by Allah.

 This punishment is considered to occur both in this world and the next world.
 The judgment in this world is considered a rehearsal for the ultimate punishment or reward on the Day of Judgement.

 The Qur'an explains this punishment in the following verse:

 And the disbelievers said to their Messengers: ‘‘We will drive you out of our land, or you return to our religion’’.
 But their Lord inspired [this message] to them [the Messengers]: ‘‘Verily We will cause the wrong-doers to perish!
 And verily We will cause you to abide in the land, and succeed them.
 This is for those who feared the time when they shall stand before My tribunal and those who feared My warnings’’.

 Generally, the punishment is considered to come either through natural disaster or through human hands.